AhmedSobeih/best_Buy_website/TransactionApp/README.md

 ## To run the transactions app you need to do the following:
 1. Run the postgres database:
     a. login to postgress with your username and password (if prompted) using: `psql -h localhost -p 5432 -U <superuser>`
     b.
-Create the database using "CREATE DATABASE transactions"
+Create the database using `CREATE DATABASE transactions;`
     c.
-Create database user using "CREATE USER postgres WITH PASSWORD 'password'"
+Create database user using `CREATE USER postgres WITH PASSWORD 'password';`
     d.
-Give user access to the created database "GRANT ALL PRIVILEGES ON DATABASE transactions TO postgres"
+Give user access to the created database `GRANT ALL PRIVILEGES ON DATABASE transactions TO postgres;`
 2. Run the Redis server
     a.
 Download redis zip file from this link https://github.com/microsoftarchive/redis/releases/download/win-3.2.100/Redis-x64-3.2.100.zip
     b.
 Extract the zip file